j-tyler/vagrant_setup/README.md

 2) Edit 2-RunOnProvision to add any new commands you'd like executed when you enter your box.

+3) Execute the script on your local machine.

 #### Usage:
 ```
 ./StudentEnv.sh <GITHUB USERNAME>